sgorgun/bools/README.md

 }
 ```

-Now the method produces correct actual results for all tests cases.
+Now the method produces correct expected results for all tests cases for the _Puzzle1_ReturnBool_ unit test.

 Implement the other logical puzzles in the same way.
 Some puzzles assume using parentheses to change the order of [operand evaluation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/#operand-evaluation).